Dan Flavin; Dedications in Light

 Kunstmuseum, Basel

-The Kunstmuseum Basel is proud to present a landmark exhibition devoted to Dan Flavin (1933–1996), one of the most influential figures of Minimal Art.
-Flavin rose to prominence in the 1960s with his groundbreaking use of industrial fluorescent tubes, creating a new visual language that transformed contemporary art.
+During Art Basel, the Kunstmuseum Basel presented a major exhibition dedicated to Dan Flavin (1933–1996), one of the most influential figures of Minimal Art.
+Known for his pioneering use of industrial fluorescent light, Flavin reshaped the language of contemporary art and redefined how we experience space.

-While often celebrated for their sleek, minimalist beauty, Flavin’s works also carry deeper layers of meaning.
-Many titles reference specific events—such as wartime atrocities or police violence—or are dedicated to artists he admired.
-At Kunstmuseum Basel, visitors can encounter these dimensions directly, including the large-scale installation untitled (in memory of Urs Graf), which fills the museum’s Hauptbau courtyard with vibrant light each evening.
+Beyond their luminous beauty, Flavin’s works resonate with layers of meaning.
+Many carry titles that reference violence, war, or social injustice, while others are dedicated to artists he admired.
+At Kunstmuseum Basel, these aspects take center stage, including the monumental untitled (in memory of Urs Graf), which floods the museum’s Hauptbau courtyard with glowing light each evening.

 June 10, 2024